nateelee/SafeHouse/README.md

 (3) User story 3: As a forgetful person, I want my checklist to be locked when I’m out of the house and unlocked when I arrive home so that I don’t second guess myself on the tasks I have listed.

+User story 4: As an average mobile user, I want to have an intuitive UI where I can understand where to access everything from account and location settings and tasks.

 ### Sprint 3:

 Spike: database?
 (Firebase) caching?